lpolovets/lpolovets.github.io/metadata/index.md

 There are no hard and fast rules when it comes to building or investing in startups, but below are some company and founder qualities that we love to see.

 - Spiky founders -- are you top 1% or even top 0.01% in something that you do?
+- Unique products -- we love companies that have zero startup competition.
+If you're making something that takes a few years to develop and you're the only one doing it, you'll have a huge first mover advantage after you launch.
 - Founder/market fit -- the more esoteric and challenging the sector you're in, the more we like to see past experience with the sector and with your target customers.
 - Deliberate decision making -- we love founders that have navigated the [idea maze](https://cdixon.org/2013/08/04/the-idea-maze){:target="_blank" rel="noopener"} and can articulate the reasoning behind major strategic decisions they've made.
 - Not overly capital intensive -- the less capital you need to get your product into customers' hands, the more of a fit we will be.
 Many of the companies we work with will have revenue or some commercial validation before a Series A, and almost all will have commercial validation before a Series B or C.